Facts about Rhinos. 17 things to know about their horns, thick skin, social habits & more.

 Rhinos face another human threat in terms of habitat loss.
 Increasing human populations lead to increasing human activity that ends up taking more land and encroaching on the habitat that rhinos call home.

-Because of the poaching and decreasing habitat, the conservation status of the rhinoceros.
-Some of the 5 species are stable, others are not.
 Let us look at the conservation status of each of the species since the dangers they face are serious.

 White Rhino Decreasing 10,080 Near Threatened